Travel

 Telling people to "stop taking photos" is unrealistic.
 Travel records matter, and there's joy in looking back at photos.
 The key is to slightly change how you shoot.

-First, "look for 10 seconds before you shoot."
 Before pressing the shutter, take time to observe with your own eyes.
 Colors, shapes, smells, sounds, the feel of the air.
 If you experience it with all five senses before photographing, your brain has already begun encoding the memory.
+This "10-second rule" is simple, but by inserting conscious observation before shooting, it prevents the cognitive offloading switch from flipping.

-Second, "don't photograph everything."
 Trying to capture every moment turns the experience into a "photography task."
 Shoot only the moments that truly matter and enjoy the rest with your own eyes.
 You'll have fewer photos, but the quality of your memories will improve.
-(Books on documenting travel are also a helpful reference)
+Books on documenting travel are also a helpful reference

 Share this article